openssl/otc/futures.md

   - [#8797](https://github.com/openssl/openssl/issues/8797)
   The standard has now been published and this has become more timely.

+DTLS 1.3
+  - Not a standard yet but soon maybe

 - constant time bignum
   - [#6640](https://github.com/openssl/openssl/issues/6640)
   Significant rework is involved to make BNs constant time pervasively and